Fellowships

 Salary and Benefits

-In general, Staff Attorney is a full-time position, and works a minimum 37.5 hours per week.
-The position of Staff Attorney is exempt, and not subject to overtime pay.
-A Staff Attorney receives compensation on the Attorney scale, and receives benefits as outlined in the current LSV Personnel Manual.
+Staff Attorney is a full-time position working 35 hours per week.
+The position is exempt and not subject to overtime pay.
+The expected annual compensation range is $69,352 - $81,812 depending on relevant experience.
+This position receives health, retirement, leave, and other benefits as outlined in the current LSV Personnel Manual.
 With approval from the Executive Director, a Staff Attorney position may be part-time, but no less than 50% time.

 Application & Selection Process